 Students in this concentration will:

-Each student pursuing an Sc.B. in Biophysics must complete at least one semester (two are recommended) of Directed Research in biology (BIOL 1950/1960), chemistry (CHEM 0970/0980), or physics (PHYS 1990).
+Biophysics students must complete at least one semester (two are recommended) of Directed Research in biology (BIOL 1950/1960), chemistry (CHEM 0970/0980), or physics (PHYS 1990).
+Students should pursue independent study and honors work in the senior year as this offers the most meaningful capstone experience.
+Indeed, seniors are best positioned to draw on the depth of knowledge obtained during concentration study when working on the capstone.
 Students seeking Honors in Biophysics must complete a thesis project representing the culmination of substantial research activity spanning two or more semesters.
-An oral presentation is also required.
-Upon completion of the research, the faculty advisor and a second reader provide an evaluation in which the student’s work must be assessed as satisfactory or better in order for Honors to be awarded.
-Quality grades (A, B, and/or S with distinction) within the concentration are also required for Honors.
-Honors in the Biophysics program is handled via the Biology Honors process, with application and details described here: http://biology.brown.edu/bug/honors
+Honors in the Biophysics program is handled via the Biology Honors process, with application and details described here.

 This concentration allows you to address the following Liberal Learning goals: